yenaing-oo/teachreach/docs/Contributing.md

 ### Branching

-We are adopting a Git-flow branching strategy.
+We are adopting the Git-flow branching strategy.

 There are 2 main branches in out project, main and dev.
 All development of tasks should be done in their own feature branches that are branched from dev.